337th Aeronautical Systems Group: World War II

+P-51B of a training unit in the Tampa Bay area (Note: Aircraft is North American P-51B-1-NA serial 43-12252 at Hillsborough Army Air Field in 1944.)

 In January 1943 the group and the squadrons at Drew Field moved to Sarasota Army Air Field, where the following month the group added a fourth squadron, the 440th Fighter Squadron.
 In August, the 440th joined the 304th at Pinellas and the group maintained a split operation at Sarasota and Pinellas until it was disbanded.
 The group transitioned to North American P-51 Mustangs in early 1944.

 However, the Army Air Forces (AAF) was finding that standard military units, which were based on relatively inflexible tables of organization were not proving to be well adapted to the training mission.
 Accordingly, it adopted a more functional system in which each base was organized into a separate numbered unit.
 The group and its squadrons were disbanded in May 1944.
 The 336th AAF Base Unit (Replacement Training Unit, Fighter) assumed the mission of the group at Sarasota, while the 341st AAF Base Unit (Replacement Training Unit, Fighter) took over the group's equipment at Pinellas.